 What: Inspiration Stations are based on the poetry post concept.
 "A poetry post (or poetry pole or box) is a wooden pole, usually mounted on private property, so that it faces pedestrians.
 On top of the pole is a box, with a glass or clear face and a lid.
 Inside the box is a sheet of paper containing a poem (or, sometimes, prose or a photograph)" Laura O. Foster, editor of Walk There!

 Our Inspiration Stations feature a variety of creative work.

 Who: The program is sponsored by Go Lloyd's Pedestrian Committee in partnership with Calaroga Terrace, DoubleTree by Hilton - Portland, Oregon Convention Center, Management Recruiters and Holladay Park Plaza.
 We are always looking for new partners to add to the Inspiration Stations in the district.

 Why: The pedestrian committee works to make walking safe, fun and easy in the Lloyd District.
 We focus on helping people experience the pleasures of walking, improving infrastructure for all who use our sidewalks, parks and intersections, and enhancing the district by creating walk-worthy destinations such as inspiration stations and food carts.

 How can you participate?
 Submit your original work to us!
 We're looking for poems, photographs, short writings, cartoons, art -- any original creative work that fits on an 8 1/2 X 11 page.
 Submissions will not be returned.
 All submissions are subject to review before inclusion and must be free of personal attacks on individuals or groups, profanity, and overt political content.

-Where: Visit all four Inspiration Stations at these locations:
+Where: Visit all five Inspiration Stations at these locations:

 Would you like to host an Inspiration Station?
 Contact Moira Green.